Skip to content

 Bug

-The container image for price-fetcher-service is in the registry available to your control-planne VM only.
-To deploy a container on Kubernetes, the image must be accessible for all the VMs.
+The container image for price-fetcher-service is in the registry available to your control-plane VM only.
+To deploy a container on Kubernetes, the image must be available for all the VMs.
 One of the options is to deploy a private registry in kubernetes and use it to get images, but we won't cover it in this lab.
 To simplify the process, we will use Dockerhub

 Complete